evkx/evkx.github.io/content/technology/userinterface/screens/_index.md

     <figcaption><h4>Mercedes EQS-SUV rear seat entertainment screens</h4></figcaption>
 </figur>

-It's important to note that the availability and features of screens in cars can vary depending on the make, model, and trim level of the vehicle.
-Additionally, the use of screens in cars can vary by local laws and regulations, as some jurisdictions have restrictions on the use of screens while driving to minimize driver distraction and promote road safety.
-Always follow local laws and regulations when using screens in a car.

 ## Screen layouts and dashboard integration

 The screen layout varies a lot between models.
 Some have large screens, while others have tiny screens.